Gordon Bradbery: Allegations of antisemitism

 During the ongoing Gaza war, Bradbery spoke at a pro-Palestinian rally in Wollongong, which was attended by a crowd of around 500.
 In a speech, Bradbery stated that he "understood why Hamas did what they did".
-Hamas is designated as a terrorist group in Australia, and Australia is a strong supporter of Israel, with the two countries having close bilateral relations, and Australia does not currently recognise the State of Palestine.
+Hamas was designated as a terrorist group in Australia, and Australia is a strong supporter of Israel, with the two countries having close bilateral relations.
+Bradbery's comments were strongly condemned by Jewish leaders, with the NSW Jewish Board of Deputies claiming that he "sought to justify" the attacks.
 The board released a statement, which read:

 "The mayor's remarks are reprehensible and irresponsible in the extreme.
 They are not worthy of a community leader and Wollongong residents, including Wollongong's Jewish community, are rightly disturbed and appalled."

 When questioned by ABC News, Bradbery defended his comments, stating:

 "I don't resile from what I said.
 I did not support terrorism and made it clear.
 I'm not supporting that violence and the impact upon innocent Israelis, but what we have done is set up a situation where you confine people to such misery, to such a lack of hope [that] you create such radical responses.
 I don't in any way support that but at the same I time I understand why it happened."

 However, Bradbery acknowledged that he "perhaps" should have made his condemnation of Hamas clearer.